OIDC

 Scope

-Scopes define what identity information or resources the application can request from the OIDC provider
+: Scopes specifies the identity information or resources the application can request from the OIDC provider.

 Settings in Azure